Skip to main content

 Overview

 The LifeSaver Expedition Jerrycan is a military-grade vehicle-mounted water purifier that turns any freshwater source into safe drinking water — no plumbing, electricity, or chemicals required.
-At $289.99, this is not a portable bottle or a backpacking filter.
+At its premium price point, this is not a portable bottle or a backpacking filter.
 It is an 18.5-liter rotomolded container with a built-in 0.015-micron ultrafiltration membrane and hand pump that produces purified water at 4 liters per minute under pressure.
 The Jerrycan is designed for overlanders, off-grid homesteaders, van lifers, and emergency preparedness planners who need high-volume water purification mounted to a vehicle or stored at a base camp.

 The purification performance exceeds NSF P248, the US Army MEDCOM standard for microbiological water purifiers.
 The 0.015-micron hollow fiber membrane removes viruses at 99.99%, bacteria at 99.9999%, and protozoa at 99.99% through mechanical size exclusion — no iodine, chlorine, or UV light involved.
 A second-stage activated carbon disc handles chlorine, heavy metals (lead, nickel, cadmium), and taste/odor compounds.
 This two-stage approach means the Jerrycan does not just make water microbiologically safe but actually pleasant to drink, even when sourced from stagnant ponds or heavily chlorinated municipal supplies.